 - Step one: place cranberries, sugar, and water/ orange juice.
 Into a saucepan and bring to a boil.

 - Step two: Add in your variations here (orange zest, cinnamon stick, or pumpkin spice

 - Step three: Reduce heat to medium-low heat and allow to simmer for 20 minutes (you will start to hear the cranberries pop.) or until the sauce thickens and turns a deep red.
-The sauce will thicken further as it cools you want to remove it from the heat once it starts too look and feel like jam like consistency.
+The sauce will thicken further as it cools you want to remove it from the heat once it starts to look and feel jam-like consistently.

-- Step four: Remove from the heat and cool cranberry sauce and remove cinnamon stick.
+- Step four: Remove from the heat and cool the cranberry sauce and remove the cinnamon stick.

 - Step five Place in an airtight container or jar and place in the refrigerator to cool completely.

 Can you make cranberry sauce ahead of time?

 You can make cranberry sauce up to 3 days before you plan to serve it.
 I find if you make it ahead the flavors have more time to develop.